 Glass of water to the coffee

-This is why resourceful coffee house owners came up with the idea of serving a glass of tap water in which the spoon could be placed after use.
+So the resourceful coffee house owners soon had the idea of serving a glass of water in which the spoon could be placed after use.

 The only stupid thing was that the Viennese water was so polluted that people preferred to hide it from their guests.

 The ordinary people used it anyway, but they wanted to spare the nobility on whose money they depended the sight of it.

 So it soon became an unwritten law that Viennese coffee houses were only allowed to offer water that was crystal clear before cooking.

 And since they didn’t want to be inferior to the competition, they were also willing to invest in a joint water treatment system.